JovianHQ/jovian-py/docs/user-guide/pro.md

    :description: Jovian Pro offering for private deployment.
 ```

-[Schedule](https://meetings.hubspot.com/aakashns) a meeting for a Demo and discussion with Aakash NS (CEO, Jovian.ml).
+[Schedule](https://meetings.hubspot.com/aakashns) a meeting for a Demo and discussion with Aakash NS (CEO, Jovian).

-Please contact us at `hello@jovian.ml`
+Please contact us at `hello@jovian.ai`